CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide.md

 If you are using 4x10G DAC or AOC cables, or want to break out 100G or 40G switch ports, configure the breakout ports.
-For more details, see [Layer 1 and Switch Port Attributes](Switch-Port-Attributes.html#src-8366750_SwitchPortAttributes-breakout).
+For more details, see [Layer 1 and Switch Port Attributes](Switch-Port-Attributes.html#src-8363026_SwitchPortAttributes-breakout).

 ## <span>Test Cable Connectivity</span>

 By default, all data plane ports (every Ethernet port except the management interface, eth0) are disabled.

-To test cable connectivity:

-<summary>NCLU Commands </summary>

-To administratively enable a port:
+To test cable connectivity, administratively enable a port:

     cumulus@switch:~$ net add interface swp1
     cumulus@switch:~$ net pending